Seems like just yesterday GDPR came into effect. Marking a historic new chapter.

 One year in, the grace period is over.
 GDPR sanctions will fall.
 And fines will become more frequent.
-Organizations have a responsibility to inform users about how their data will be used.
+Organizations have a responsibility to inform users about how their data will be used and to deliver GDPR compliant ads.
 Not only to avoid financial implications, but also to build consumer trust, and help demonstrate the mutual value-exchange that comes with sharing data.

 As is stands today, however, consumers are not getting it.
 Why?

 GDPR and GDPR compliant ads have not been taken seriously enough